csihda/adamant/README.md

 # Citation

-Please cite this paper if you use this code/tool.
+Please cite this paper if you use this code/tool in your publication.
 ```
 @article{ 10.12688/f1000research.110875.2,
 author = {Chaerony Siffa, I and Schäfer, J and Becker, MM},